24 Things Your Garbage Collector Wants You to Know

 Does It Smell Bad?

 You better believe it.
+The bad smells can be overwhelming.
 Especially on a hot day when the trash is filled with maggots and rodents.
 You wear gloves, try not to breathe too deep and get it done as fast as you can.
-Here’s how to snuff out any bad smells in your house.

 In Some States We’re Not Allowed to Pick Up Your Old Mattress

-Because they’re bulky and hard to crush, they fill up landfills quick.
+Because old mattresses are bulky and hard to crush, they fill up landfills quick.
 Find a mattress recycler at mattressrecyclingcouncil.org.
-Next, don’t miss these 12 secrets your housecleaner knows about you.
-Be ware of the 7 things that could happen to you if you sleep on an old mattress.

 Sources: Garbage collectors Jaime Queroz in Chicago; Maurice Queen in Washington, DC; and Isaac Kulikoff and Bryan Metzler of Mid Valley Disposal in California